Unboxed-Software/solana-course/content/basic-anchor-program.md

 })
 ```

-Next, create the first test for the `addMovieReview` instruction.
+Next, let's create the first test for the `addMovieReview` instruction.
 Note that we only include the `movieReview` account in the list of `accounts`.
 This is because the `Wallet` from `AnchorProvider` is automatically included as a signer and Anchor can infer accounts such as `SystemProgram`.

 Once the instruction runs, we then fetch the `movieReview` account and check that the data stored on the account match the expected values.